Home

 A mystery reopened

-Within days of the howe being reopened by landowner, Douglas Paterson, the tale of the two-storey construction had made it to the national, and international, press - albeit with some fairly sensational additions.
+Within days of the howe being reopened, by landowner, Douglas Paterson, the tale of the two-storey construction had made it to the national, and international, press - albeit with some fairly sensational additions.

-One such account hailed the chamber as a "druid's temple", while others went as far as to manufacture "an aura of evil" that, they claimed, had caused the site's excavators "to flee in such terrified haste that they were forced to leave their tools behind".
+One such account hailed the chamber as a "druid's temple", while others went as far as to manufacture "an aura of evil" that, they claimed, had caused the site's original excavators "to flee in such terrified haste that they were forced to leave their tools behind".

 But there was one crucial point that practically all the reports got wrong.